wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 ## Next steps

-In this tutorial, you have learned how to create a Linux-based HDInsight cluster using an ARM template, and how to perform basic Hive queries.
+In this tutorial, you have learned how to create a Linux-based HDInsight cluster using a Resource Manager template, and how to perform basic Hive queries.

 To learn more about analyzing data with HDInsight, see the following: